sb53systems/G-Code-Flow-Temperature-Controller/README.md

     ![image](https://github.com/user-attachments/assets/c0a30aed-046a-48ad-b819-93def3b28de5)

-    The speed of `Overhangs` and small `Internal/External Bridges` should be set to the maximum speed, this will ensure that the filament is extruded at the recommended flow rate and that it is not too hot and falls off, or too cold and shrinks, also avoiding sudden flow changes and unnecessary temperature drops caused by the average flow calculated by the script.
+    The speed of `Overhangs` and small `Internal/External Bridges` should be set to the maximum speed, this will ensure that the filament is extruded at the recommended flow rate and that it is not too hot and falls off, or too cold and shrinks, also avoiding sudden flow changes and unnecessary temperature drops caused by the average flow calculated in the script.
     ![image](https://github.com/user-attachments/assets/050be022-7cef-47ff-b1aa-15f8b5134dce)
     [See my overhangs test examples.](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/blob/main/Overhangs_Test.md)